 As Ramsey County is highly developed in land use, the volumes and flow rates within the drainage areas are greater than counties with mostly agricultural or vast open space.
 The percentage of impervious surface results in a high runoff rate and urban, poor quality soils often do not allow for infiltration practices.
 Most of the watershed districts and water management organizations regulate runoff rates as part of their permitting program.
-While the county has not individually modeled the volumes and rates of flow for each drainage area, several watershed districts and water management planning.
+While the county has not individually modeled the volumes and rates of flow for each drainage area, several watershed districts and water management organizations have included this information as part of their watershed management planning.